 - The ITIL Continual Service Improvement stage is the fifth and final stage in the ITIL Service Lifecycle, and focuses on re-aligning IT services to changing business needs by identifying and implementing incremental service improvements for the organization.

 Thought Rock offers online ITIL Foundation certified training including comprehensive coverage of the ITIL Service Lifecycle framework.
-To inquire about Thought Rock’s ITIL v4 certification and course bundle, we invite you to send us an email today at [email protected]
+To inquire about Thought Rock’s ITIL v4 certification exam voucher and course bundle, we invite you to send us an email today at [email protected]